 I’m applying for more than on award.
 Do I have need to send a set of transcripts for each award I’m applying for?

 No. Only one set of transcripts is required regardless of how many awards you are applying for.
+Digital copies of official post-secondary transcripts will be accepted.

 Do I need to send all of my post-secondary transcripts?